multitudes/42_cpp06/README.md

 Surprisingly I cannot overlof a float or double, it will just return infinity.
 But if I can helas overflow an integer.

+## What is NaN
+NaN (Not a Number) is a special floating-point value used to represent undefined or non-representable results in mathematical operations.
+It can occur due to various reasons, such as:
+- Division by zero: 0.0 / 0.0
+- Square root of a negative number: $sqrt(-1.0)$
+- Operations involving infinity: infinity + infinity, infinity - infinity
+- Certain trigonometric functions with invalid arguments (e.g., $atan2(0, 0)$)

+Generating NaN:

+C++ provides the nan() function in the <cmath> header to create NaN values.
+It takes an optional string argument that can be used to distinguish different NaN values (implementation-specific).

+Example:
+C++

+#include <iostream>
+#include <cmath>

+int main() {
+    float nan_value = std::nanf("invalid"); // Create a NaN value

+    // Check if the value is NaN
+    if (std::isnan(nan_value)) {
+        std::cout << "Value is NaN" << std::endl;
+    } else {
+        std::cout << "Value is not NaN" << std::endl;
+    }

+    // Operations with NaN
+    float result = 10.0 / nan_value;
+    std::cout << "Result: " << result << std::endl; // Output: NaN

+    return 0;
+}

+Use code with caution.

+Output:

+Value is NaN
+Result: nan

+Key Points:

+    std::nan() creates a NaN value.
+    The std::isnan() function can be used to check if a value is NaN.
+    Arithmetic operations involving NaN usually result in NaN.
+    NaN values are often used to indicate error conditions or undefined results.

+Remember:

+    NaN values are not equal to themselves.
+Comparing a NaN value with itself using == will always return false.
+    To check if a value is NaN, use std::isnan().

 ## casting values to different types
 We are going to practice casts in C++.